freezy/dmd-extensions/README.md

 The executable ignores `DmdDevice.ini` because it's configured through command line options.

+### Slow rendering on certain ROMs with VPM?

+Use VPM 3.1.
+If you can't wait there's a beta build [here](http://vpuniverse.com/forums/topic/3461-sambuild31-beta-thread/?page=2&tab=comments#comment-39309).

+*Thanks to djrobx for the fix an all others at [#52](https://github.com/freezy/dmd-extensions/issues/52) for reporting.*

 ## Reporting Bugs

 Make sure you include the application log.
 You can *usually* find it at the same